-July 19, 2014 -- Here is what I have at the moment for balewagons, either in Helena or coming in soon.
-I will have more info in a day or two, call 949-3448 and I'll fill you in.
+August 11, 2015 -- Here is what I have at the moment for balewagons, either in Helena or coming in soon.
+Call 949-3448 and I'll fill you in.

-Coming in: New Holland 1002 -- Nice older balewagon coming in from the Shelby area. $2950 Not as spiffy as the one above but should be good to go.
+Coming in: New Holland 1002 -- Decent older balewagon coming in from the Shelby area. $2250 Not as spiffy as the one above but should be good to go.
 It will have radial tires on it so you can pull it down the road to move it.
+It needs a day's work doing some cosmetic things and putting a few bolts back in but overall it's pretty good.
+At that price you can afford a little work and a couple rattle cans of yellow.

 This nice little New Holland 1000 is sold.